The following is a list of commonly used terms and acronyms, and their definitions when used in the context of the MIT Supercloud.

 The login node controls user access to a parallel computer.
 Users usually connect to login nodes via SSH to compile and debug their code, review their results, do some simple tests, and submit their interactive and batch jobs to the scheduler.

+Here we are referring to "environment modules", but we often refer to them just as "modules".
 An open source software management tool used in most HPC facilities.
 Using modules enable users to selectively pick the software that they want and add them to their environment.
 Using the module command, you can manipulate your environment to gain access to new software or different versions of a package.

 A stand-alone computer where jobs are run.
 Each node is connected to other compute nodes via a fast network interconnect.
 While accessible via interactive jobs, compute nodes are not meant to be accessed directly by users.